“Give me your tired, your poor, your huddled masses yearning to breathe free…I lift my lamp beside the golden door.”

 Poet Emma Lazarus wrote these famous words as part of a sonnet for an auction.

-Emma wrote poetry and translated poems from German and French into English as a girl.
+As a girl, Emma wrote poetry and translated poems from German and French into English.
 Her father, recognizing her talent, published her first book of poems, Poems and translations by Emma Lazarus, written between the ages of Fourteen and Seventeen.

 Emma met and then wrote to one of America’s best known poets, Ralph Waldo Emerson, when she was nineteen.
 She and Emerson worked together as student and mentor.
 Emma continued to write and publish books of poetry.